verhas/gongoshoppomatic/README.md

     - `gondo-server-rest` is the module containing the code for the presentation server and the code of some business models.
 This version does not separate these into segregated services.
-- REFERENCE_DATA constant reference data
+- REFERENCE_DATA constant reference data in their raw format, for reproducability purposes.